ChaitechSw/CEH-Progress/note/Module-1.md

 	16. Organized Hackers

 ### Ethical Hacking Concepts
-What is Ethical Hacking? <br>
+- What is Ethical Hacking?
-Why Ethical Hacking is Necessary <br>
+- Why Ethical Hacking is Necessary
-Scope and Limitations of Ethical Hacking <br>
+- Scope and Limitations of Ethical Hacking
-Skills of an Ethical Hacker <br>
+- Skills of an Ethical Hacker